Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

 - *Queue type*
     Queue type assigned to the action.
 By default, the *Default* queue type is assigned.

-    > [Info] A different queue type can be selected by editing an action in the workflow editor.
+    > [Info] You can select another queue type by editing an action in the workflow editor.

 - *Defer until*
     Next point in time when the action is being tried.
 This setting depends on the action and is not available in all actions.
 It is also filled when a user performs a manual action and sets a follow-up date.